The Girlfriend’s Guide to Packing for a Rafting Trip

 Taking your skin from wet to dry several times a day can really start to feel uncomfortable without a hydrating moisturizer.
 I like to pack along Mountain Ocean’s Coconut Skin Trip and a couple tubes of lip balm with SPF to keep my skin from drying out.

 For your tresses, I recommend throwing in a small bottle of leave-in conditioner (my pick is the It’s a 10 Miracle Leave-in Product) to battle the inevitable tangles, a few hair ties/headbands, and a hat to take you from “whoa” to “wow” in a matter of seconds.
 Bonus points for packing your sense of humor.

 Your Lady Business

 No “Girlfriend’s Guide” would be complete without a mention of good ol’ “Aunt Flo.”
 Managing your menstruation on the river doesn’t have to be an issue.
-At camp, each toilet set-up (read: Your Guide to the Groover) will have a trash can next to it, so you can dispose of used products properly—and by properly, I mean in the trash.
+At camp, each toilet set-up (a.k.a. the groover) will have a trash can next to it, so you can dispose of used products properly—and by properly, I mean in the trash.
 For the sake of your already hard-working guides, please don’t put them in the groover!

 For those away-from-camp times, bring a few Ziploc bags to store your unused products in your personal dry bag.
 That way, if you need to change things out, you’ll have a place to store the used products until you can get to a proper trash can (there’s always one available at lunch).
 In your Ziploc “kit,” consider adding a single-use feminine cleansing cloth, because it’s the little things.